How prescribed burns are planned

 Prescribed burns are meticulously planned, and always include a thorough assessment of the environment and associated risks such as nearby assets, wind, temperature, dryness of vegetation, and geography of a site.

+Environmental assessments are worked on for 1 to 2 years in advance and leading up to the burn, while risk assessments are undertaken in the weeks leading up to and immediately prior to burning.
 As staff go through this assessment they might decide to go ahead with the burn, postpone it, cancel it, or build in actions to reduce any negative impacts that have been identified.

 Watch this video and take a look at the steps below for more detail